aldenho52/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+DOM stands for document object model.
+It is a programming API for HTML and it is created from a combination of the HTML document, JS, and other documents.
+Its the final output into the web page after reading all the code from these documents, and organizes the page in a tree like model, with a parent node and child nodes under it.

 2. What is an event?

+An event is any instance where a specific action occurs.
+This could come from user interaction, errors in the program, loading, automatic processes.
+Events are simply instances the DOM picks up on and can act on if instructed to do so.

 3. What is an event listener?

+Event listener is a javascript method instilled on events.
+It instructs the DOM to listen for an event and to fire a callback function whenever that event occurs.

 4. Why would we convert a NodeList into an Array?

+Converting NodeList to an array allows array methods to be used.

 5. What is a component?

+A component is a reusable set of code, sort of like a template, to duplicate similar DOM elements with same structures but different substance/content.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.